 Shane Oliver is the Chief Economist and Head of Investment Strategy at AMP Capital and has decades of experience in the industry.
 He provides regular insights for AMP Capital, shares daily snapshots of the economy on his Twitter account and also weekly market updates which are actually relatively easy to understand.

-What we like about Shane’s Twitter account: as a frequent and high-profile tweeter, Shane has more than 12,000 followers.
+What we like about Shane’s Twitter account: as a frequent and high-profile tweeter, Shane has nearly 14,000 followers.
 Not only does he provide daily snapshots of the Australian economy, he also shares the goings-on in foreign markets.
 The way Shane can squeeze an update on the performance of the Australian economy into a single tweet is one impressive skill.

 Stephen Koukoulas – @TheKouk